 Frequently Asked Questions

-Our experienced team will examine the factual data involved, evaluate your claim, determine which parties are responsible, and develop a strategy to ensure the strongest case possible for your claim.
+Our Fayetteville, AR, car accident lawyers will examine the factual data involved, evaluate your claim, determine which parties are responsible, and develop a strategy to ensure the strongest case possible for your claim.
 Establishing proof in your car accident case is essential.
 That is why we are diligent about identifying witnesses, interviewing police officers, and, if necessary, retaining accident reconstruction experts.

 Once liability is established in a car crash case, the next step is to prove, explain, and quantify the seriousness of your personal injuries.
 The Niblock Law Firm has extensive contacts in the medical community to assist our clients in documenting and quantifying the seriousness of their car crash injuries.

 Nothing!
 We are proud to offer our expert services on a contingency-fee basis.
 This means we don’t get paid unless we win for you!
 We also offer free case reviews, so there’s nothing to lose and everything to gain!

 Compensation, if awarded, can cover a variety of losses, including, but not limited to:

 - Pain and suffering.

 - Loss of consortium.

 Usually, car accident claims don’t proceed to court and are solved through negotiations between the parties involved.
 Sometimes, however, the two parties are unable to settle on a fair amount and a trial becomes necessary.